Condar uses CatGard gaskets when needed, in manufacturing high-quality CondarTM catalysts for woodstoves.

-Ceramic combustors, with stainless steel "cans" surrounding the catalyst, have CatGard expanding gasket inside the can to guarantee a continuing tight fit of ceramic honeycomb inside the steel "can."
+Ceramic combustors, with stainless steel surrounding the catalyst, have CatGard expanding gasket inside to guarantee a continuing tight fit of ceramic honeycomb inside the steel.
 This may cause the stainless steel to bulge out slightly after use in your stove.

 When installing a replacement combustor, always allow a visible expansion joint between catalyst and stove housing, whether your replacement is ceramic or steel.

 Don't "pack" your replacement combustor into stove housing with CatGard or any other kind of exterior gasket.
 If installed with no visible expansion joint, your combustor is subject to premature fracturing and overheating of stove components.
 Unneeded gaskets make the combustors difficult to remove.

 During catalytic reaction, your combustor reaches 1500℉ (the top end of efficient operation), and can even achieve almost 2000℉ when overfired.
 Use a catalytic monitoring thermometer to avoid temperatures above 1500℉, prevent overfiring, and preserve the integrity of your combustor.

 Condar's 6-inch round combustors, both steel and ceramic, are sold with an extra exterior gasket wrapped around stainless steel.
 This is because these round catalysts were sometimes used on early catalytic woodstoves where the receptacle is too large.
 Don't use the extra exterior gasket if you don't see an expansion joint during installation.